 View this post on Instagram

 Blackthorne Resort is most akin to a summer camp for Irish families.
 This family-owned establishment has tons of activities to foster intergenerational hangs during reunions.
 From tractor hayrides for the kids to a pool with a pavilion and tiki bar, there’s no shortage of things to do here.
 Did we mention the top-notch Irish entertainment year-round?
 For more outdoorsy patrons, they also offer on-site campgrounds near natural creeks and swimming holes so guests can still enjoy the amenities of the hotel.
 St. Patrick’s Day is the biggest celebration of them all.
-Their St. Patrick’s Day Pub Crawl includes a visit to five local pubs and a classic Irish Feast with liquor specials not to be missed.

 Known for warm Irish hospitality and their often-frequented restaurant, The Shamrock House is another mainstay in East Durham.
 A weekend spent at The Shamrock includes time at trivia nights, line-dancing classes and listening to live Celtic music.
 The Shamrock House also hosts a variety of weddings, bachelorette parties, and family reunions.
 Yes, there’s a pattern here!
 If you’re in the neighborhood, stop by the hotel’s restaurant for a pint and a cup of chili.
 On St. Patrick’s Day, the hotel hosts an annual corned beef and cabbage dinner, in addition to Irish dancing.